Search in MDM

 Further

-Manual-Mecanica response on the Re: Mix water to oil
+Manual-Mechanics' response on the topic Re: Mixing water into oil

-Greetings Jonaz, is Hyundai automatic or synchronous?
-If it is automatic, it is necessary to determine which oil is mixing with the water (hydraulic or motor), for this it determines who has a low level.
-Another thing is if you changed the cylinder head packaging did the right -to -like proof?
-The problem arose before or after change?
+Hi Jonaz, is the Hyundai automatic or manual?
+If it's automatic, we need to determine which oil is mixing with the coolant (hydraulic or engine oil).
+To do this, check which one has a low level.
+Also, if you replaced the head gasket, did you test the cylinder head for flatness?
+Did the problem start before or after the gasket replacement?

 Please connect or create account to join the conversation.